penciless/binhjs/README.md

 By splitting UI components into 4 types, it helps to reuse components in different levels more apparently.

-However, this is just a convention, not guaranteed since it requires developers to design components correctly matching their type purposes.
+However, this is just a convention, and not guaranteed since it requires developers to design components correctly matching their type purposes.

 All 4 types of UI component can be reused in other projects if get packaged carefully, which can be achieved easier using [binhend].

-Example, website A can import UI components from website B (CORS allowed) via URL `https://websiteB.com/elements/ComponentB.js`.
+Example, website A can import UI components from website B (CORS allowed) via URL, for example, `https://websiteB.com/elements/ComponentB.js`.

 Importing components is discussed in later sections.

 # Routing

-URL Address indicates which content should be display on web page.
+URL Address indicates which content should be displayed on web page.

+Router plays a role on detecting current URL parts and switching views.

 Therefore, understanding Router is a good starting point.